Community and Trauma Counseling (M.S.)

 The program of studies provides a comprehensive 60-credit, 20-course curriculum that can be completed in two or three years contingent on the course load of the student.
 The two-year progression allows students to complete the program coursework and field placement hours in five semesters.
 The three-year completion progression allows students to maintain full-time employment while completing coursework during a two-year period and fulfill internship hours during the third year.
 Both progressions include identical coursework.
 Graduates from either progression will have met the coursework and practice requirements for licensure in Pennsylvania and many other states.

 This program is designed for working students.
-Courses are delivered through a hybrid-learning format that combines weekend classes and online instruction.
-Classes meet eight weekends per semester (two weekends per month) on Saturdays and Sundays, and asynchronous online learning will be continuous throughout the semester.
+Courses are delivered through a hybrid-learning format that combines either weekday or weekend classes and online instruction.
+Classes either meet weekly (weekday cohort), or two weekends per month for eight weekends per semester (weekend cohort), and asynchronous online learning will be continuous throughout the semester.

 In addition to the classroom and online learning components of this program, students will be required to engage in two clinical fieldwork experiences.
 In the first year, students will complete a practicum, where they will spend a minimum of 100 hours developing skills and knowledge within a mental health or school setting.
 In the second year (for those on the two year progression) or the third year (for those choosing to complete the degree requirements in three years), students will then be required to complete a 600-hour internship.
 Program faculty will be responsible for placing students in appropriate fieldwork experiences.